Multiplying the best of your business.

 What I actually do.

-- Look at a platform or software decision the vendor is pushing and tell you whether it's the right call before you spend the money
+• Look at a platform or vendor decision and tell you whether it's the right call before you spend the money

 If your situation isn't on this list, it's probably still something I do.
 Ask me.